 Applications for HID Fixtures

 HID fixtures are for high lumen applications.
-Indoor applications like gymnasiums, warehouses, bay fixtures, recessed lights and factory lights.
+Indoor applications like gymnasiums, warehouses, bay fixtures, shop lighting, recessed lights and factory lights.
 Outdoor applications include parking lots, stadiums, street lights and area lights.
 HID bulbs come in a variety of wattages for different applications.

 Large fixtures with high wattage bulbs use 1000W, 1500W and 2000W HID bulbs.